2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 A good performance model must at least gives a partial order of what it profiles on. **From Theorem 1. in section 2.2.2, we know that the "beaten relation" is a pretty bad performance model.** Then, how can we measure the performance reliably?

-A simple idea that most of my classmates and I could figure out was round robin.
-Two
+A simple idea that most of my classmates and I could figure out immediately was **round robin, the same as what we formally defined in 2.1.3** .
+One of my classmate believed that  it is the "One True" Performance model for this project because the OJ also uses the round robin model, except that the agents are different.

+However, as we can see in the performance theorem, with countable infinite programs doing round robin together, the final score, are all countable infinite.
+This implies that it is not reliable as a model to provide us with a partial relation.
+I mean, it is a partial relation with finite agents, but **this model is sensitive to the selection of agents.** That's why we need a better model: Monte Carlo Win Rate.

 #####  Performance Model 2:  Improved Monte Carlo Win Rate Estimation Measure